jonbnewman/mobx-store-provider/docs/motivation.md

   The hooks provided by **mobx-store-provider** supply you with a much more idiomatic React Hook interface to your state and its related logic.

-## How mobx-store-provider works
+## How does mobx-store-provider work?

-The goal is to provide a simple API that allows you to use mobx-state-tree from within [React Function Components](https://www.robinwieruch.de/react-function-component), while also giving a couple additional features to help with application development and cover common use cases.
+It uses React Context, wrapping a developer friendly hooks-based interface around it for use in functional components.

-It accomplishes this by providing React hooks designed specifically to help manage **mobx-state-tree** models (using native React Context underneath) from within your components.
-Essentially, it uses the same React Context API you would use directly - but it provides a developer friendly interface for use in functional components.
+The goal is to provide a simple API that allows you to use mobx-state-tree from within [React Function Components](https://www.robinwieruch.de/react-function-component) while also giving a couple additional features to help with application development and cover common use cases.

 ## A personal note on 'why'